 Any public musical entertainment which is held wholly or mainly in the open air and at a place on private land.

 How to apply?

-Premises that require an entertainment licence must apply, in writing, to the council, using the application form provided (see bottom of this page).
+Premises that require an entertainment licence must apply, in writing, to the council, using the application form provided.

 An application will be deemed made when the application form is completed and submitted, accompanied by the appropriate fee along with copies of certificates and documentation as detailed in the application form.